redisson/redisson/redisson-tomcat/README.md

    * `AFTER_REQUEST` - all session attributes are stored into Redis after each request.
    <br/>

    `sharedSession` - share session across multiple deployed applications.
-Appropriate solution for migration of EAR based application with multiple WARs hosted previously on JBoss, Weblogic...
+Appropriate solution for migration of EAR based application with multiple WARs hosted previously on JBoss, WebLogic...
 Works only in `readMode=REDIS`.
    <i>This option available only in [Redisson PRO](http://redisson.pro) edition.</i>

    * `false` - don't share single session.
 Default mode.